Anupam Tripathi

 Independence and security.

-Parents play a stabilizing role by:
+Parents play a stabilising role by:

 Maintaining consistent routines